whnisbett/knowledge/docs/interviewing/ml-system-design-interview-framework.md

 You do not need to address every point during the interview.
 Some points may be irrelevant.
 Use your best judgement here on which to leave out.

 Similarly, some questions will have obvious answers and not need asking.
 Instead, you can simply confirm the answer aloud with the interviewer.
-A good chunk of points in technical interviews comes from simply demonstrating that you understand the problem – this strategy helps ensure you tick those boxes
+A good chunk of points in technical interviews comes from simply demonstrating that you understand the problem – this strategy helps ensure you tick those boxes.
-## Outline
-1. Clarify and gather requirement
-2. High-level system architecture
-3. Data and feature engineering
-4. Modeling
-5. Model serving
 ## 1. Clarify and gather requirements
 - **Repeat back the problem in your own words.**
 	- Demonstrates to interviewer that you understand the problem